-This very principle of justice which underlies all of our Father's doings, is the ground of our strong confidence in all his promises.
-The Scriptures declare that he is the same yesterday, today and forever, that with him is no variableness, neither shadow of turning.
-(James 1: 17) If he were so changeable as to condemn the race to death in Adam's day, and six thousand years after were to revoke his own decision, what assurance could we have that in six thousand years, more or less, he might not change again, and remand us to the prison-house of death by revoking the pardon of some or of all?
+This principle of justice that underlies all God's doings, is the ground of our strong confidence in all his promises.
+The Bible declares that he is the same yesterday, to-day and forever, that with him is no variableness neither shadow of turning.
+(Jas.
+1:17).

+If he were so changeable as to condemn the race to death in Adam's day, and six thousand years after were to revoke his own decision, what assurance could we have that in six thousand years, more or less, he might not change again, and remand us to the prison-house of death by revoking the pardon of some or of all?
 As a race of sinners we have no foundation whatever for hope of a future everlasting life except in the fact that by God's grace Christ died for us and thus satisfied the claims of Justice against us.

-So then, so far as Jehovah is concerned, we are forgiven through his own provision-through Christ.
-And so far as our relationship to the Lord Jesus, who bought us, is concerned, he freely pardons all who would come unto the Father by him.
-And so far as we are concerned, the results attained by God's plan are most favorable-to us it amounts to the same as though the Father had pardoned us unconditionally and without a ransom, except that a knowledge of the fact enables us to reason with God, and to see how, though our sins were as scarlet, we are made whiter than snow, and how God is just while justifying and releasing us.
-Thus God has furnished us a sure foundation for faith and trust.
+So then, so far as God is concerned, we are forgiven through his own provision, through Christ.
+So far as our relationship to the Lord Jesus, who bought us, is concerned, he freely pardons all who would come to the Father by him.
+And so far as we are concerned, the results attained by God's plan are most favorable: to us it amounts to the same as though the Father had pardoned us unconditionally and without a ransom, except that a knowledge of the fact enables us to reason with God, and to see how, though our sins were as scarlet, we are made whiter than snow, and how God is just while justifying and releasing us.
+Thus God has furnished us a sure foundation for faith.